Arkansas church vandalized months after being destroyed by fire

 Covering the walls and doors, the vandals wrote “TRUMP 2020,” and on another wall, they left behind a racial slur.

-Hughes mayor Lincoln Barnett called the vandalism a disgrace but said it does not represent the entire community.
+Hughes <ayor Lincoln Barnett called the vandalism a disgrace but said it does not represent the entire community.

 “This reflects a person or individuals who have low self-worth and who have some insecurities and who are attention-seeking,” Barnett said.